PunchThrough/bean-docs/src/building-iOS-app/beanBlink.md

 ```

 ### Step 10: Send Serial Data to the Bean
-We will write our own function to send serial data to the Bean and implement an instance method that hte PTDBean Class provides:
+We will write our own function to send serial data to the Bean and implement an instance method that the PTDBean Class provides:

 ```
     // Bean SDK: Send serial datat to the Bean